freezurbern/ITCS8190-CourseProject/README.md

 ## Definitely will do

 :heavy_check_mark: **Loading my data into Apache Spark**
+  * Please refer to the Python files in my CANVAS submission

 :heavy_check_mark: **Analyze the South East region of the United States**
   * See Appendix 2 at the end of this page for a map of states, census tracts, and major roadways

 :heavy_check_mark: **Implementing multiple linear regression in Apache Spark**
+  * See Apache Spark section above

 :heavy_check_mark: **Train a model**
+  * See Apache Spark section above

 :heavy_check_mark: **Predict urban growth**
+  * See Results section above

 :heavy_check_mark: **Export and map the predicted urban growth**
+  * See Results section above

 ## Likely will do
 :x:	**Use data across the entire United States**